bigbricey/freepromphub/PROJECT_MEMORY.md

 3. ✅ Created privacy.html - Complete privacy policy for trust/compliance
 4. ✅ Removed "88" from homepage - No more false claims about prompt count
 5. ✅ Fixed search bar - Removed duplicate variable declarations, now works
+6. ✅ Pushed all fixes to GitHub - Site should update soon via Vercel
+7. ✅ Got 3 AI design reviews - All said site looks like template (15/40 score)
+8. ✅ Created style_new.css and index_new.html - Modernized design with sticky header, hero section, shadows

 ## 💰 AFFILIATE PRODUCTS (WRONG ONES ON WRONG PAGES)
 Need to realign: